obonaventure/cnp3/book-2nd/exercises/ex-sharing.rst

  a.
 In this network, compute the minimum round-trip-time between `A` (resp. `B`) and `D`.
 Perform the computation if the hosts send segments containing 1000 bits.
  b.
 How is the maximum round-trip-time influenced if the buffers of router `R1` store 10 packets ?
  c.
-If hosts `A` and `B` transmit 1000 bits segments and use a sending window of four segments, what is the maximum throughput that they can achieve ?
+If hosts `A` and `B` send to `D` 1000 bits segments and use a sending window of four segments, what is the maximum throughput that they can achieve ?
  d.
 Assume now that `R1` is using round-robin scheduling instead of a FIFO buffer.
 One queue is used to store the packets sent by `A` and another for the packets sent by `B`. `A` sends one 1000 bits packet every second while `B` sends packets at 10 Mbps.
 What is the round-trip-time measured by each of these two hosts if each of the two queues of `R1` can store 5 packets ?